Andy Winters 618.346.1504

-Come to Collinsville, Illinois to be a part of the fest devoted to all things horseradish celebrated the first weekend in June in Woodland Park.
+Come to Collinsville, Illinois to be a part of the fest devoted to all things horseradish celebrated the first weekend in June in Uptown Collinsville on Main Street .

-Where else can you learn how to prepare your own horseradish, run in the 5k, visit the Family Area or Craft Village, join in any of the classic Horseradish Festival events, or just sample the food and listen to the music?
+Where else can you learn how to prepare your own horseradish, run in the 5k, visit the Family Area or Craft Village, take a ride in the Hot Air Balloon, join in any of the classic Horseradish Festival events, or just sample the food and listen to the music?

 Admission, musical entertainment and parking are free.